SSR Hydration & Fallback Chains for Theme Tokens

 }

 /* 2.
-System preference alignment (evaluated before hydration, when no data-theme is present) */
+System preference alignment (evaluated before hydration

 @media (prefers-color-scheme: dark) {